skid06/attendance-sync/DEPLOYMENT_LARAGON.md

-# Deploying ZKTeco Attendance Sync on Windows with Laragon
+# Deploying Attendance Sync on Windows with Laragon

-This guide will help you deploy the Laravel ZKTeco attendance application on Windows using Laragon - a modern, lightweight, and portable PHP development environment.
+This guide will help you deploy the Laravel attendance sync application on Windows using Laragon - a modern, lightweight, and portable PHP development environment.

 ## Why Laragon?